apache/shardingsphere/docs/blog/content/material/solution.en.md

 Apache ShardingSphere (Incubating) uses reverse SQL technology to automatically generate data snapshots and reverse SQL for the SQL that updates the database, and it is executed by Apache ServiceComb Saga Actuator.
-The user does not need to pay attention to how to implement the compensation method.
-The application category of the transaction manager is successfully positioned back to the source of the transaction -- the database level.
+The user does not need to pay attention to how to implement the compensation methods.
+The application category of the transaction manager is successfully positioned back to the source of the transaction -- in the database level.

-For the Apache ShardingSphere (Incubating) SQL parsing engine that can process complex query statements, the difficulty of parsing statements such as insert/update/delete is much smaller; ShardingSphere intercepts the SQL executed by the user to perform data sharding.
-All SQL Can be directly controlled by it.
+For the Apache ShardingSphere (Incubating) SQL parsing engine that can process complex query statements, the difficulty of parsing statements such as `insert/update/delete` is much smaller.
+ShardingSphere intercepts the SQL executed by the users to perform data sharding.
+All SQL can be directly controlled by it.
 Therefore, the combination of reverse SQL and compensation capabilities with Apache ServiceComb Saga Actuator achieves the ability to automate flexible transactions, which is a model of combining data sharding and flexible transactions.